About me

 For the past decade (+), I've worked in social services, with a particular interest and expertise in crisis, crisis management, and health equity.
 I've been both a front-line advocate/case manager and in leadership.
 I train, present, and consult on trauma-informed workplace culture; managing crisis; serving marginalized and closed communities; and real/radical self-care for front line advocates and peers.

-I’m of Jewish and Romany heritage (proudly Didicai [Kalderash] and Hiloni [חִלּוֹנִי]).
-I live with Ankylosing Spondylitis, Psoriatic Arthritis, and was diagnosed with Autism as an adult, for which I’m exceedingly grateful.
+I'm of Jewish and Romani heritage (proudly Didicai [Kalderash] and Hiloni [חִלּוֹנִי]), and was diagnosed with autism as an adult.

 In my spare time, I'm an enthusiastic and clumsy knitter and general craft dilettante.
 I love serial commas, quadruple espressos, over-analyzing things, and Supernatural.
 My turn offs include ear infections, black mold, and raisins in oatmeal cookies.